gzankevich/PUGXAutoCompleterBundle/Resources/doc/index.md

     public function buildForm(FormBuilderInterface $builder, array $options)
     {
         $builder
-            ->add('book', 'autocomplete', array('class' => 'AcmeBundle:Book'))
+            ->add('book', 'autocomplete', array('class' => 'Acme\Bundle\Entity\Book'))
         ;
     }
 }
 ```

 As you can see, you must pass ``class`` as option to field.
 The class is the name of
-your entity, and it's used to retrieve your objects from the database.
+your entity, and it is used to retrieve your objects from the database and create them in the case of the AutocompleteCreateMissing field type.
+You must use the full name of the entity class here, not the doctrine shorthand (e.g. not AcmeBundle:Book but Acme\Bundle\Entity\Book).

 Then, you'll need a couple of actions in your controller.